-The following table sets forth Enterprise Parent's cash and cash equivalents and capitalization as of September 30, 2011:
+The following table sets forth Enterprise Parent's cash and cash equivalents and capitalization as of December 31, 2012:

-$\ddot{\mathrm{Y}}~$ on a consolidated historical basis; and
+Ÿ on a consolidated historical basis; and

-Ÿ on an as adjusted basis to give effect to the application of (i) the net proceeds of approximately \$448.3 million from Enterprise Parent's sale of 10,350,000 common units in December 2011 at a public offering price of \$44.68 per common unit and (ii) the net proceeds from the sale of the notes in this offering as described in "Use of Proceeds."
+Ÿ on an as adjusted basis to give effect to (i) the February 2013 issuance by Enterprise Parent of 9,200,000 common units and related use of net proceeds therefrom and (ii) the issuance of the notes in this offering and the application of the net proceeds therefrom as described in "Use of Proceeds."

 The historical data in the table below is derived from and should be read in conjunction with Enterprise Parent's consolidated historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
 You should read Enterprise Parent's financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise Parent's capital structure.
-Except as noted above, the historical and as adjusted data below do not reflect events after September 30, 2011, including our December 2011 sale of two natural gas storage facilities in Mississippi and our January 2012 sale of Energy Transfer Equity common units.
-Please read "Summary-Recent Developments."
+Except as noted above, the historical and as adjusted data below do not reflect events after December 31, 2012.